kellyjonbrazil/jc-packaging/README.md

 ![jc](https://github.com/kellyjonbrazil/jc-packaging/raw/master/images/jc-dig.png)

-`jc` is a command line tool that will JSONify the output of dozens of commands and file types.
+`jc` JSONifies the output of dozens of commands and file-types.
 For more information, please see the project on [GitHub](https://github.com/kellyjonbrazil/jc).

 ## Installing JC
 There are several ways to get `jc`.
 You can install via `pip`, `zypper`,  `brew`, DEB or RPM packages, or by downloading the correct binary for your architecture and running it anywhere on your filesystem.